 Tracking data from distributed learning activities can help capture instances of negative learning like the ones described in the previous section.

-For example, we might observe that the majority of workers who aren’t wearing appropriate safety gear also have only worked in a factory for less than two years, during which time the factory hasn’t reported accidents.
+For example, we might observe the majority of workers who aren’t wearing appropriate safety gear also have only worked in a factory for less than two years, during which time the factory hasn’t reported accidents.
 We could then create learning interventions to target that particular at-risk group.

 In the case of the doctor, we could ask junior doctors to record their informal learning along with respective sources in journals.
 By looking at data from the journals of doctors who performed poorly in an assessment relating to that particular disease, we could identify the source of the misinformation and, again, intervene.